jack-r-warren/distributed-crl/docs/documentation.md

 In addition, a Participant needs to perform the following:

-- Request Participant status (?)
-- Process the addition of a Participant (?)
-- Process the revocation of a Participant
 - Receive a CertificateRevocation from an Authority
 - Send a Block to all other Participants
 - Receive a Block from a Participant